codebreak/policies/thoughtworks_code_of_conduct.md

   * Exercise consideration and respect in your speech and actions.
   * Attempt collaboration before conflict.
   * Respect that people have differences in opinion and that there is seldom a right answer.
-  * Ask about gender rather than assume, and if you get it wrong apologize and use what they prefer.
+  * Ask about gender rather than assume, and if you get it wrong apologize and use the gender pronoun they prefer.
+(Please keep in mind that continued misgendering is harassment!)
   * Photography is encouraged, but participants must be given a chance to opt out from being photographed.
 It is inappropriate to take photographs in contexts where people have a reasonable expectation of privacy (in bathrooms or where participants are sleeping).
   * Alcohol may be present at our events but please do not feel obligated to drink.